The environment is the cornerstone upon which Sun Peaks exists.

 - In 2007 awarded the Outstanding Energy Efficiency Project by BC Hydro.

 - This program involved saving electricity by changing all lighting installations to the new standard.
-To do this the retrofitting of all lighting fixtures, lighting controls, and unit heater controls were incorporated throughout all Sun Peaks Resort Corporation and Delta Sun Peaks buildings and facilities.
+To do this the retrofitting of all lighting fixtures, lighting controls, and unit heater controls were incorporated throughout all Sun Peaks Resort LLP and Delta Sun Peaks buildings and facilities.

 - By taking part in this BC Hydro program Sun Peaks Resort was able to save 1,000,000 Kilowatt hours.